UPPMAX/programming_formalisms/docs/deployment/documentation.md

     learners

-    - can make a full README
+    - I know the most important sections for a full public README
-    - can make a suitable choice of License
-    - can make citation info
+    - I can make citation info
-    - know how to find instruction of going more sophisticated
+    - I know how to find instruction of going to more sophisticated documentation

 !!! info "Content"